 Wear the role

-In a study done in Yale in 2014 which involved a group of people in mock buying and selling negotiations, those dressed in suits amassed $2.1mn while poorly dressed ones only earned $6,80,000 while average dressed ones earned $1.58 mn.
+In a study done at Yale in 2014 which involved a group of people in mock buying and selling negotiations, those dressed in suits amassed $2.1mn while poorly dressed ones only earned $6,80,000 while average dressed ones earned $1.58 mn.

-A dressing is not about clothes alone
+The dressing is not about clothes alone

 Pay attention to uniform

-Women, avoid too much of a good thing
+Women avoid too much of a good thing

 Adhere to dress code in meetings, conferences & how to dress better

-Even if you are talented, skilled and intelligent, also give importance to your appearance and grooming as improper grooming can impact your career chances which you may regret later on.
+Even if you are talented, skilled, and intelligent, also give importance to your appearance and grooming, as improper grooming can impact your career chances which you may regret later on.

 Some studies have given clues as to why it is better and safer to adhere to the dress code of your peers and how to dress up in the organization-